 The content on this site is information only and is not legal advice.
 If you need legal advice please contact us.

 Child support payments are an essential concern for many separated parents.
 Although a family law issue, the Australian Government oversees the system.
-Understanding your rights, obligations, the application process and the assessment criteria with help you work out what’s fair.
+Understanding your rights, obligations, the application process and the assessment criteria will help you work out what’s fair.

 Child support refers to the money needed to support a child or children when the parents are separated or divorced.